ctalar/EE406/README.md

     and restart the container using the script:<br>
     `start_x.sh`<br>

-    Finally, don't forget to stop and remove containers that have become useless.
-Make sure to remove also useless images.
+    Don't forget to stop and remove containers that have become useless, and to remove images that have become useless.

 14. Following are a few CLI docker commands that may come handy:<br>
     ```